optsim/aavail-ai-capstone/README.md

 the training data is around 5%.
 Reasonable.
 The forecast is made at the daily level, and then combined into monthly for reporting purposes.

+Also developed an exponential smoothing model to serve as coparison.

 Part 3